 Supetar (Croatian pronunciation: [sǔpetar]), is a town on the northern side of the Dalmatian island of Brač, in the Split-Dalmatia County, in Croatia.
 It became the island's official centre in 1827.
 With a population of 3,326, it is the island's largest town.
 It is accessible by ferry (Jadrolinija, the ferry ride from the mainland city of Split takes 45 minutes) or via Brač Airport which is located 30 kilometres to the Southeast.
 Supetar is the former and current administrative center of the whole island and the only settlement on the island that has the status of town.
 It includes the places of Mirca, Splitska and Skrip.
 Supetar, with its 3,500 inhabitants, is the largest settlement on Brac, and the economic, cultural and tourist center of the island, where one fifth of the population of all the islands live.
 Supetar has a ferry connection to Split, which is the most frequent on the entire coast.

 Address: Vlačica 5, Supetar, Otok Brač, Splitsko-dalmatinska županija 21400

 The economy includes agriculture, vineculture, olive growing, fishing and tourism, with Supetar meeting the high standards and requirements of tourism.

-The present parish church from the 18th century was built on the foundations of the early Christian basilica of St. Petra.
-Immediately to the church are early Christian mosaics from the 6th century and Leroj (bell tower with clock), church museum and monumental stone terrace with staircase.
-Ivan Rendic was born in Supetar, a famous Croatian sculptor of the 19 th century.
-In the local cemetery there is the Mausoleum of the Petrinovic family known as the work of sculptor Tom Rosandic.
-The local feast is on the day of the patron saint of St. Peter on June 29th.
+The present parish church from the 18th century was built on the foundations of the early Christian basilica of Sv.
+Petra.
+Adjacent to the church are early Christian mosaics from the 6th century and Leroj (bell tower with clock), church museum and monumental stone terrace with staircase.
+Ivan Rendic, a famous Croatian 19th century sculptor was born in Supetar.
+In the local cemetery there is the Mausoleum of the Petrinovic family, known as the work of sculptor Tom Rosandic.
+The local feast is on June 29 - the day of St. Peter, the patron saint of Supetar.